Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: Conclusions

 We have demonstrated the universal properties of dissipative TL liquids by taking the NH XXZ spin chain as a prototypical model in one-dimensional open quantum many-body systems.
 First, using the field theory with bosonization, we have calculated two types of correlation functions.
 Then, we have employed a finite-size scaling approach in conformal field theory and the Bethe ansatz, and obtained exact solutions for the complex-valued TL parameter $\tilde K$ and the velocity $\tilde u$ of excitations.
 Importantly, we have demonstrated that the model belongs to the universality class characterized by $\tilde K$, which is related to the complex generalization of the $c=1$ conformal field theory.
 Moreover, we have confirmed that these analytical results are consistent with the numerical results obtained by NH-DMRG for the lattice Hamiltonian in the massless regime with weak dissipation.
 On the other hand, the NH-DMRG results and the exact solutions start to deviate from each other as the dissipation strength increases.
 This deviation indicates that the model can be massive for strong dissipation, and this fact is consistent with the renormalization group analysis obtained in Ref.~\cite{Buchhold21}.
 The NH XXZ spin chain can be derived from the two-component Bose-Hubbard model with two-body loss, which can be realized with long-lived excited states of ytterbium atoms \cite{Spon18, Tomita19}.
 As a useful tool for controlling dissipation, artificial two-body loss processes with photoassociation techniques \cite{Tomita17} can be utilized to observe the NH TL liquids.

+The Bethe ansatz solution of the NH XXZ model for a general complex parameter $\Delta_\gamma$ merits further study.
+As the integrability of the NH XXZ model holds for arbitrary $\Delta_\gamma\in\mathbb{C}$, it is worthwhile to investigate the possible instability of the NH TL liquid on the basis of exact solutions.
+Moreover, if the integration path $\mathcal{C}$ in Eq.~\eqref{eq_Bethe_integ} touches a pole of the integrand, the analytic continuation of the solution from the Hermitian limit breaks down and novel criticality may arise at an exceptional point \cite{Nakagawa21}.
+The exploration of the entire phase diagram of the NH XXZ model remains an interesting research subject.

 It is of interest to explore applications of conformal field theory to NH quantum many-body systems.
 While we have found that the NH TL liquids are successfully described by a complex extension of the $c=1$ conformal field theory, detailed investigation of the Virasoro algebra behind them remains for future studies.
-As conformal field theory in measurement-induced dynamics is investigated in recent years \cite{Ludwig21}, it is also interesting to investigate how the conformal field theory in NH quantum many-body systems is related to the one in the measurement-induced dynamics.
-Our work paves the way to study dissipative TL liquids in open quantum systems \cite{Bacsi20, Dora20, Moca20, Bacsi20L, Bacsi21, Dora21}.
+Another important question arises concerning a finite-size scaling of entanglement entropy in nonunitary conformal field theories \cite{Bianchini15a, Bianchini15b, Bianchini16, Narayan16, Narayan17, Dupic18}.
+As a generalization of their frameworks to the biorthogonal bases unique to NH systems has been actively investigated in recent years \cite{Couvreur17, Herviou19, Ryu20}, it is an interesting problem to apply our formalism to the finite-size scaling of entanglement entropy.
+In view of the fact that conformal field theory in measurement-induced dynamics is investigated in recent years \cite{Matthew19, Ludwig20, Matthew20, Ludwig21}, it is interesting to investigate how the conformal field theory in NH quantum many-body systems is related to the one in the measurement-induced dynamics.

+Dissipation breaks the unitarity of the theory and the entire spectrum of the NH XXZ model can be complicated.
+However, low-energy physics shows universal properties, which lead to unconventional quantum critical phenomena characterized by the complex extension of the $c=1$ conformal field theory.
+It is our hope that the present paper stimulates further study on dissipative TL liquids in open quantum systems \cite{Buchhold15, Bernier20, Bacsi20, Dora20, Moca21, Bacsi20L, Bacsi21, Dora21}.